JBZoo/Utils/README.md

 // Appends ' --php' to the path when the runtime is HHVM.
 Sys::getBinary(): string;

-Sys::getDocRoot(): ?string; // Returns current document root
+Sys::getDocRoot(): ??string; // Returns current document root.

-Sys::getHome(): ?string; // Returns a home directory of current user.
+Sys::getHome(): ??string; // Returns a home directory of current user.

-Sys::getMemory(bool $isPeak = true): string; // Get usage memory
+Sys::getMemory(bool $isPeak = true): string; // Get usage memory, human-readable.

-Sys::getName(): string; // Returns type of PHP
+Sys::getName(): string; // Returns type of PHP.

-Sys::getNameWithVersion(): string; // Return type and version of current PHP
+Sys::getNameWithVersion(): string; // Return type and version of current PHP.

-Sys::getUserName(): ?string; // Returns current linux user who runs script
+Sys::getUserName(): ??string; // Returns current linux user who runs script.

 Sys::getVendorUrl(): string; // Return URL of PHP official web-site.
-It depends of PHP vendor.
+It depends on PHP vendor.

-Sys::getVersion(): ?string; // Returns current PHP version
+Sys::getVersion(): ??string; // Returns current PHP version.

 // Returns true when the runtime used is PHP with the PHPDBG SAPI
 // and the phpdbg_*_oplog() functions are available (PHP >= 7.0).